The winner takes it all: Preliminaries

 that is, $R_m$ is the step when the $m$th vertex is added to the explored graph.
 Since no vertex is added in a step where a cycle is created, we have that $R_m\geq m$.
 However, if $n$ is large and $m$ is small in relation to $n$, it is unlikely to encounter cycles in the early stages of the exploration process and thus $R_m\approx m$ for small $m$.
 Hence, we should be able to replace $m$ by $R_m$ above and still obtain quantities with similar behavior.
-Indeed, Proposition \ref{prop:prel} below states that $T_{R_m}$ (the time until the flow has reached $m$ vertices) and $T_m$ have the same limiting distribution as $n\to\infty$ as long as $m$ is not too large.
+Indeed, Proposition \ref{prop:prel} below states that $T_{R_m}$ (the time until the flow has reached $m$ vertices) and $T_m$ have the same limiting distribution as $n\to\infty$ as long as $m=m_n$ is not too large.

 \paragraph{Passage times for smallest-weight paths.} To identify the limiting distribution of $T_m$, note that, as long as no cycles are encountered, the exploration graph is a tree and its evolution can therefore be approximated by a continuous-time branching process.
-The root is the starting vertex $v$, which dies immediately and leaves behind $D_v$ children, corresponding to the $D_v$ neighbors of $v$ that are targeted by unexplored half-edges emanating from $v$.
-All individuals (=targeted vertices) then live for an Exp(1)-distributed amount of time, independently of each other, and when the $i$th individual dies it leaves behind $\widetilde{B}_i$ children, where $(\widetilde{B}_i)_{i\geq 1}$ is an i.i.d.\ sequence with distribution (\ref{eq:forward_degree}).
+The root is the starting vertex $v$, which dies immediately and leaves behind $D_v$ children, corresponding to the $D_v$ half-edges incident to $v$.
+All individuals (=unexplored half-edges) then live for an Exp(1)-distributed amount of time, independently of each other, and when the $i$th individual dies it leaves behind $\widetilde{B}_i$ children, where $(\widetilde{B}_i)_{i\geq 1}$ is an i.i.d.\ sequence with distribution (\ref{eq:forward_degree}).
 Indeed, as long as no cycles are created, the offspring of a given individual is the forward degree of the corresponding vertex, and the forward degrees of explored vertices are asymptotically independent with the size-biased distribution specified in (\ref{eq:forward_degree}).
-The total offspring after $m\geq 2$ steps in the approximating branching process is given by
+The number of alive individuals after $m\geq 2$ steps in the approximating branching process, corresponding to the number of unexplored half-edges incident to the graph at that time, is given by